brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ## ![11](../img/11b.png) Modify the trigger to capture marketing data

-Edit the function __"fncSalesHistoryMarket"__ and add the logic to update a new marketing collection that has a single document to show just the customer's current promotion.
+Edit the function __"fncSalesHistoryMarket"__ and add the logic to update a new marketing collection that has a single document to show only the customer's current promotion.
 Copy and paste the code below, save the fucntion and deploy the changes.

 ```js
 exports = function(changeEvent) {